 With this in mind, there are a few changes that you can make to more aggressively sync your messages.

-Right click on the folder in your folder tree, then select Properties... from the context menu.
-Then make sure:
+Right-click on the folder in your folder tree, then select Properties... from the context menu.
+Then select:

 [X] Check this folder for new messages